-System Lockdown mode
+System Configuration Lockdown mode

-System Lockdown mode helps in preventing unintended changes after a system is provisioned.
-This feature can help in protecting the system from unintentional or malicious changes.
+System Configuration Lockdown mode helps in preventing unintended changes after a system is provisioned.
 Lockdown mode is applicable to both configuration and firmware updates.
 When the system is locked down, any attempt to change the system configuration is blocked.
 If any attempts are made to change the critical system settings, an error message is displayed.
+Enabling System lockdown mode blocks the firmware update of third party I/O cards using the vendor tools.